China state media takes aim at U.S. currency bill

 The White House has said it is reviewing the proposed legislation, and Republican leaders in the House of Representatives have not been eager to pursue a China currency bill, but many rank-and-file Republicans are.

 Amid the legislative move, the two countries continued diplomatic discussions over the issue.
-A top U.S. Treasury official traveled to Beijing late last week to discuss Beijing's currency policy.
+A top U.S. Treasury official travelled to Beijing late last week to discuss Beijing's currency policy.

 In a statement, the U.S. Treasury department said part of Under Secretary Lael Brainard's mission was to "reiterate that while the renminbi has appreciated 10 percent adjusted for inflation since June 2010, the currency remains substantially undervalued, and more progress is needed."